top of page

 Aerial view of riverside land in Blo' Norton © Strutt and Parker

-The meadows are named after Prince Frederick Duleep Singh, who lived at nearby Blo’ Norton Hall from 1909 to 1926.
-Prince Freddy, was the son of Maharajah Duleep Singh, the last Maharajah of the Sikh Empire who was exiled to Britain and was befriended by Queen Victoria.
-Prince Freddy took a great interest in Blo’ Norton parish and was passionate about trees in the landscape.
-This fascinating piece of land would also have been familiar to Virginia Woolf, who stayed at Blo’ Norton Hall in 1906, and who wrote affectionally of the area and even swam in the river.
+The meadows are named after Prince Frederick Duleep Singh, who lived at Blo’ Norton Hall from 1909 to 1926.
+Prince Freddy was the son of Maharajah Duleep Singh, the last Maharajah of the Sikh Empire, who was exiled to Britain and befriended by Queen Victoria.
+Prince Freddy took a great interest in Blo’ Norton parish and remains a very popular figure.
+He was passionate about trees in the landscape and planted some magnificent avenues of lime trees as well as oak standards.
+This fascinating piece of land would also have been familiar to Virginia Woolf, who stayed at Blo’ Norton Hall in 1906, and who wrote affectionately about the area; she even swam in the river.

 Conservation

-The first impressions of the river frontage are how uneven it is, with rank vegetation at the eastern end among some high dry patches looking more like Breckland mixed in with low boggy areas and meadows and extending to the west into mixed closed-canopy woodland with no ground flora.
-The river has been modified at many levels over many years by local landowners trying to alleviate flooding or create walkways for stock, to wholesale river-channel straightening/deepening in the early 1900s.
-There is an old section of abandoned river parallel to the current main channel.
+The first impressions of the river frontage are how uneven it is, with rank vegetation at the eastern end among some high, dry patches looking more like Breckland heath.
+Mixed in are low boggy areas and meadows extending to the west into mixed closed-canopy woodland with no ground flora.
+The river has been modified at many levels over the years by local landowners trying to manage flooding or create walkways for stock, with the river-channel straightened and deepened in the early 1900s.
+There is an old section of abandoned river parallel to the current main channel with huge potential for re-creating long-lost river habitats to increase biodiversity.
+The wooded area along the western end of the river has some impressive trees and with some love and attention could also become a haven for wildlife.
 This all leads to a very interesting topography with scope for carefully considered river and landscape restoration aimed at the long-term development of a biodiverse corridor for wildlife.

 View across some of the riverside meadows © Ellie Beach

-Wildlife already recorded includes otter, water voles, mandarin duck, roe deer and a herd of red deer but it has the potential to be much richer.
+Wildlife already recorded includes otter, water voles, mandarin duck, kingfisher, roe and red deer, along with some scarce insects and plants, but it has the potential to be much richer.

 Plans for the future